lucky48158-grad/DSCI6672/README.md

-# DSCI6672
+DSCI6672
-AI &amp; Cybersecurity
+AI & Cybersecurity

-Hello and welcome to the main landing page for my GitHub.
-I am a graduate student at the University of New Haven in Connecticut and working towards my masters degree in Cybersecurity.
-As part of my graduate projects for my Data Science class, I'll be posting my code in branches corresponding to each one of our assignments.

-Please visit the following branches to view the different topics below:

-[LAB2](https://github.com/lucky48158-grad/DSCI6672/tree/Lab-2) - Phishing Dataset using a single-layer Perceptron
+LAOISE LUCIANO - PHISHING MACHINE LEARNING

+March 5, 2020

+This was a project for my AI Cybersecurity class during the Spring 2020 Semester at the University of New Haven.

-[LAB3](https://github.com/lucky48158-grad/DSCI6672/tree/Lab-3) - Logistic Regression and SVM
+Our objective was to examine two different models.
+Logistic Regression on a phishing dataset and SVM on a spam dataset.

+The logistic regression model ended up showing Accuracy: 92.33, Precision: 91.79 and 94.46 and was a great model for this type of data.

+The model using SVM had accuracy of 84% with 6 misclassified samples.
+Although the final accuracy of the model was above 75% and is still considered a "good" model, I could not get the accuracy to improve based on the data that was given.